Homeschooling Advocacy – Step 2: Know the Players in Your Community

 To contact your local Division Superintendent, visit the School Division page, select your school district website, then select “Division Information” or “Superintendent” or something similar for the Superintendent’s phone number and e-mail address.
 Your local public school will also have this information.

 The Division Superintendent frequently delegates the task of handling homeschooling paperwork to an administrator or staff person with a fancy title like “Home Instruction Specialist” or “Director of Special Education Services.”
 In addition to processing notice of intent and proof of progress paperwork, he or she may also write semi-annual form letters to local homeschoolers or answer routine questions about homeschooling.
 While this administrator may be well known to the homeschooling community, he or she has very little legal power or authority; in most cases, he or she is only carrying out the policies of others.

 If your school district has a special administrator who handles homeschooling paperwork, you can generally contact him or her through the Division Superintendent’s office.
 Contact information may also be available on your school district’s website, or on the form letters sent to homeschooling families each year.

 Your Mission: Take a few minutes to learn who writes and administers the homeschooling laws and policies in your local community.
 Make a list of what you find, and keep it handy so you’ll know who to call if you ever have a problem or concern.
 Think about how this information might apply to your family and homeschooling friends, and who in your community might be best able to help you.

 Article by Celeste Land.
 Originally published in the January-February 2006 VaHomeschoolers Newsletter.
+Links updated in July 2018.
 For more information on Virginia homeschooling legal and political issues, please contact VaHomeschoolers Government Affairs.